-Introduce the verb to wear and let the students describe the pictures on page 40.
-They should point to people in the pictures and say what they are wearing.
+Introduce the verb to wear and let the students describe the main picture on page 40.
+They should point to people in the picture and say what they are wearing.

 Remind the students that in English we put adjectives before the nouns.
 For example, we say: a green skirt, not a skirt green.